awsdocs/amazon-s3-userguide/doc_source/default-encryption-faq.md

 No\.
 There will be no changes to the default encryption configuration for an existing bucket that already has SSE\-S3 or server\-side encryption with AWS Key Management Service \(AWS KMS\) keys \(SSE\-KMS\) configured\.
 For more information about how to set the default encryption behavior for buckets, see [Setting default server\-side encryption behavior for Amazon S3 buckets](bucket-encryption.md)\.
 For more information about SSE\-S3 and SSE\-KMS encryption settings, see [Protecting data using server\-side encryption](serv-side-encryption.md)\.

 **Will default encryption be enabled on my existing buckets that don't have default encryption configured?**
 Yes\.
 Amazon S3 now configures default encryption on all existing unencrypted buckets to apply server\-side encryption with S3 managed keys \(SSE\-S3\) as the base level of encryption for new objects uploaded to these buckets\.
-Objects that are already in an existing bucket won't be automatically encrypted\.
+Objects that are already in an existing unencrypted bucket won't be automatically encrypted\.
 This change in encryption status will be rolled out over the next few weeks\.

 **How can I view the default encryption status of new object uploads?**
 Currently, you can view the default encryption status of new object uploads in AWS CloudTrail logs, S3 Inventory, and S3 Storage Lens\.